andrevidela/Research-report/Week1October2019.md

 - [x] find the haskell examples
   - trying out https://gitlab.haskell.org/ghc/nofib
   - had some trouble with cabal and regex-compat
+  - it works? not sure how to read output
 - [ ] writes scripts for benchmark compile-time
+  - idris-ct takes forever zzzzz
+- [ ] check training on monday